hpi-swa-teaching/Scamper/README.md

 + Create a directory called `Scamper`in your Squeak ressources dir which depends on the os you are using
 + Copy `fonts` and `scamper-icons` from `{SCAMPERROOT}/build-support/`into your Scamper source dir you created the step before.
-+ Open Squeak and run `Scamper open` from a workspcae in Squeak
++ Open Squeak and run `Scamper open` from a workspace window in Squeak

 ###Screenshot after last feature was added